jhwohlgemuth/pwsh-prelude/.github/CONTRIBUTING.md

 --------------------

 The main module file, [pwsh-prelude.psm1](../pwsh-prelude.psm1), simply imports the functions of every `.ps1` file in the [src](../src) folder and sets some additional aliases.
 The files in the [src](../src) directory are named according to the general category of the functions it contains:
+- `classes/`
+  - `Constant.ps1`: Container class for constant values
+  - `Coordinate.ps1`: Data type for working with geodetic data values
+  - `Matrix.ps1`: Data type for working with "rectangular" data values
+  - `Prelude.ps1`: Container class for utility methods and elements that are difficult to categorize
+- `application.ps1`: Collection of functions that can be used to create a PowerShell command line application
+- `applied.ps1`: Library of functions for performing applied mathematics such as probability, combinatorics, and statistics
 - `core.ps1`: Functional helper functions like `Invoke-Reduce` and `Test-Equal`.
 These functions typically do not have dependencies on other files in the [src](../src) folder
+- `data.ps1`: Functions for ingesting and converting data
 - `events.ps1`: Functions needed for event-driven operations (inspired by `Backbone.Events`)
+- `matrix.ps1`: Helper functions for using `[Matrix]` objects
+- `productivity.ps1`: A grab bag of sorts that contains functions like `Home`, `Take`, and `Test-Empty`.
 - `user-interface.ps1`: Functions and utilties that could be used to make a PowerShell CLI application (see [the kitchen sink](../kitchensink.ps1) for an example)
-- `productivity.ps1`: A grab bag of sorts that contains functions like `Home`, `Take`, and `Test-Empty`.
 - `web.ps1`: Functions for working with web technology
-- `override.ps1`: Functions that "clobber" existing functions like `Out-Default` (which enables one to omit `cd` when changing directories)

 Project Setup
 -------------